 - Knife folding mechanism sticks

-Remember, once you buy the window breaker, open it up and sit in your car with it.
+Remember, once you buy an emergency window breaker, open it up and sit in your car with it.
 Practice accessing it with your seatbelt locked, preventing your movement.
-Find the spot on your window you intend to hit and make sure it’s feasible based on your body dynamic.
+Find the spot on your car window you intend to hit and make sure it’s feasible based on your body dynamic.

 If you have access to junk cars, give the window breaker a go on several different windows from inside and out.
 Be sure to wear gloves and protective glasses.
 When the glass shatters, pieces will fly everywhere.
 Get comfortable with the motion, the amount of force and the general dynamics of how the glass shatters.